-FORTIFIED Commercial™ is a voluntary set of superior building resilience standards, compliance process, and designation program designed by IBHS to make new commercial buildings stronger against severe weather, including hurricanes and high winds/high winds and hail.
-FORTIFIED Commercial employs an incremental approach with three levels of designations available—Bronze, Silver and Gold—so design professionals can work with building owners to choose a desired level of protection that best suits their budgets and resilience goals.
+FORTIFIED Commercial™ is a voluntary set of superior building resilience standards, compliance process, and designation program created by IBHS to make new commercial buildings stronger against severe weather, including hurricanes and high winds/high winds and hail.
+FORTIFIED Commercial employs an incremental approach with three levels of designations available—Roof, Silver and Gold—so design professionals can work with building owners to choose a desired level of protection that best suits their budgets and resilience goals.